- TRY IT FREE TRY IT FREE

 Step 1 Hit Add Files and Import Footage.

-Download and install Wondershare UniConverter on your Mac PC, launch the program, confirm that the Convert tile is selected from the top, click the Add Files symbol from the center, use the box that opens to select the footage you want to export to ProRes, and click Load from the bottom-right corner of the box.
+Download and install Wondershare UniConverter on your Mac.
+Launch the program, confirm that the Converter tile is selected from the top, click the Add Files symbol from the center, use the box that opens to select the footage you want to export to ProRes, and click Load from the bottom-right corner of the box.

 Step 2 Select ProRes as an Output Format.

-Click and open the Convert all tasks to menu from the top-right corner of the Convert window, go to the Editing tab from the top, select ProRes from the left pane of the menu, and select your preferred resolution from the right (Same as source here).
+Click and open the Output Format menu from the bottom of the Converter window, go to the Editing tab from the top, select ProRes from the left pane of the menu, and select your preferred resolution on the right.

 Step 3 Manage Destination Location and Export to ProRes.